oqolarte/oblong/content/project/old-computer.md

 qutebrowser is a more lightweight option, and runs okay.
-I prefer using this one over Firefox, but only do so when `w3m` won't do.
+I prefer using this one over Firefox, but only do so when `w3m`, for some reason, won't do.

 I tried installing [suckless surf](https://surf.suckless.org), but was only successful when I got webkitgtk4.